pallets-eco/flask-classful/docs/index.rst

 of all methods on your base class that you want excluded.
 All in all, this creates a very user-unfriendly process.

 Now that I've dashed all of your hopes, how about I restore them?
-This is a problem Flask Classful has thought about and addressed, through the usage of the ``base_class`` kwarg on the ``register`` method.
+This is a problem ``Flask-Classful`` has thought about and addressed, through the usage of the ``base_class`` kwarg on the ``register`` method.
 Whenever you call ``register`` on a ``FlaskView`` subclass, you can pass it the actual base class of the class you're registering.
-When this is passed, Flask Classful will grab the set of methods from the new base class and will not register any of them.
+When this is passed, ``Flask-Classful`` will grab the set of methods from the new base class and will not register any of them.
 For example::

     class MyBaseView(FlaskView):